wareya/MirageVN/README.md

 Note 2: In Godot's script editor, you can indent or unindent entire sections of code by multi-line selecting them and pressing tab or shift-tab.
 You can do this to make Godot stop complaining about the indentation being wrong.

 **WARNING**: MirageVN's code uses spaces for indentation, because it's what I use.
 Godot defaults to using "hard tabs" for indentation, with spaces being a non-default editor option.
 This discrepancy may cause problems for you.
 You can convert an entire script file to be a consistent indentation type with the `Edit -> Convert Indent to (Spaces/Tabs)` menu item in Godot's script editor.
 This will fix your problems.

-## Cutscene scripting documentation

-I have not written actual documentation for MirageVN's cutscene scripting features yet.
-However, the demo cutscenes use almost all of MirageVN's built-in functionality at least once, and there are copious comments.
-I hope this is enough to get you started while I prepare to write real documentation.

-MirageVN is currently experimental and immature, so anything can change at any time.
-If you start a serious project, keep a local backup copy of the base project to reference later, in case the published version of MirageVN changes from how your project's copy works.

 ## Credits / License